-Our assays are based on the ex vivo culture of skin samples (also scalp skin) in serum-free medium and allows the investigation of skin responses after exposure to exogenous and endogenous modulators or cells, environmental stressors, and test agents, which can be added to the medium (mimicking systemic delivery), or injected intradermally (mimicking intradermal delivery), or directly onto the epidermis at the air-liquid interphase (testing topical agent application).
+Our assays are based on the ex vivo culture of skin samples (including scalp skin) in serum-free medium and allows the investigation of skin responses after exposure to exogenous and endogenous modulators or cells, environmental stressors, and test agents, which can be added to the medium (mimicking systemic delivery), injected intradermally (mimicking intradermal delivery), or directly onto the epidermis at the air-liquid interphase (mimicking topical agent application).

 Human skin wound healing model

-Our model is fully suited to studying human skin regeneration using acute and pathological wound healing assays.
+Our model is fully suited to study human skin regeneration using acute and pathological wound healing assays.
 Check our expertise in wound healing.

 Models that mimic human skin inflammation

 Our models imitate specific inflammatory responses ex vivo, such as atopic dermatitis, psoriasis, alopecia areata, by using a serum-free medium and selected cocktails of cytokines that allows the survival of skin samples and targets skin-resident immune cells.
 These models are optimal for investigating whether test agents prevent or rescue skin from inflammation.

 Thanks to our extensive clinical network, we have access to skin biopsies from patients affected by skin disorders.
 The culture of lesional skin provides a unique opportunity to investigate the protective effects of test agents prior to initiating a clinical trial.